 Do you need a CRM that doubles as a project management tool, or one built around the sales pipeline?

-How important is it that your CRM connects to verified buyer data and real-time purchase intent signals?
+How important is it that your CRM connects to real-time buyer intent signals so you can act on accounts before competitors do?

-Monday.com works best for teams that need CRM and project management under one roof.
+Monday.com CRM (4.6/5 stars across 1,250+ G2 reviews) works best for teams that need CRM and project management under one roof.
 Its visual, no-code interface lets non-technical users build custom sales workflows alongside marketing campaigns, onboarding processes, and operational dashboards.
-Monday CRM reached $100M ARR in roughly three years, but it's still a younger product compared to dedicated sales CRMs like Pipedrive.
+Monday CRM reached $100M ARR in roughly three years, which shows fast adoption but also underscores how new it is compared to dedicated sales CRMs like Pipedrive.
 Teams that primarily need project coordination with some deal tracking will find Monday.com flexible and familiar.
 Teams that live inside the sales pipeline all day may find it lacks the depth of a CRM designed for that single job.

-Pipedrive is the CRM built by salespeople, for salespeople.
+Pipedrive (4.2/5 stars across 1,740+ G2 reviews) is the CRM built by salespeople, for salespeople.
 It pioneered the kanban-style pipeline view that's now an industry standard, and every feature exists to help reps close deals faster.
 With activity-based selling, deal rotting alerts, built-in email tracking, and a mobile app designed for field sales, Pipedrive keeps small and mid-sized sales teams focused on revenue.
 But it stops at the sale.
 There's no native project management, no service desk, and limited marketing automation.
 And like Monday.com, it can only work with the contacts you already have.

 Both platforms help you manage deals once they're in your pipeline.
 But a CRM is only as good as the data inside it.
 If your reps spend hours researching prospects, guessing who to call next, or working stale contact lists, the problem isn't your CRM.
 It's what's feeding it.